Legal Time Limits

 In most circumstances, you will need to be examined by an independent doctor for your legal claim.
 We will look to arrange a mutually convenient appointment for you as close to your home as possible.

 I want to claim against my employer, will I lose my job if I make a claim?

 There is no reason for you to lose your job.
 There are a number of Employment laws that protect you in the event that you make a claim against your employer.
-Your employer has a legal responsibility for your health and safety at work.
-In the event you lose your job our Employment Team that may be able to assist you.
+Your employer has legal responsibility for your health and safety at work.
+In the event, you lose your job our Employment Team may be able to assist you.